Nominations and applications for occupational licensing court assessors are now open.

 Nominators and supporters

 As Court Assessors seek to represent their various trades, it is crucial that the applicant has the confidence of its representative body.
 Applicants are strongly encouraged to seek support from their occupation or trade representative organisations when applying to be a court assessor.
+Letters are to be uploaded online with your application.
 A letter of support from (but not limited to) the following organisations is strongly encouraged:

 |Occupation/ Trade||Organisation||Contact number|